blessed45/running-notes/LINUX-1-README.md

 **1) bin -** contains binary files(commands) like ls, pwd, clear, cd, touch, mkdir etc

-         Some other simple command that we will running include
+         Some other simple command that we will be running include;

              cd      # change directory
              touch   # creates a file